gulcu/StableMatching/README.md

 Unmarried women: (1, 2, 3)

-Man 3 gets assigned to Woman 3 with her pref-level: 3
+Man 3 is matched with Woman 3 with her pref-level: 3